IObert/From-Zero-to-Hero-NextJS-13-and-Tailwind-CSS/README.md

 # From Zero to Hero: NextJS 13 and Tailwind CSS for Beginners

-Result of the live coding during my talk at WeAreDevelopers World Congress 2023 in Berlin
+Result of the live coding during my talk about NextJS 2023/2024

 ## Prerequisites